nontan-rh/proction/docs/introduction.md

 `addProcedure` takes `lht` and `rht` as input arguments, and `output` as an output buffer.
 It doesn't allocate resources, and the caller can pass any `number[]` buffer regardless of how it was allocated.
 On the other hand, the caller always has to allocate and manage these buffers.

-This style is especially useful when the output buffer is externally managed or involves I/O features such as the display framebuffer.
+This style is especially useful when the output buffer is externally managed or involves I/O features such as a display framebuffer.
 In low-level languages like C, this also applies to memory-mapped (`mmap`) regions.

 This is the simplest form of routine and the best in terms of cohesion.
 Proction adopts procedure-style routines as primitives.